v9dev/game-info/README.md

 ## 🔍 Overview

-**Game-info** is a ,Game library dynamic, visually appealing gaming interfaces using React, TypeScript, and Vite.
-It offers a modular architecture with reusable components, custom hooks for efficient data fetching, and seamless integration with the RAWG game database.
-The project emphasizes maintainability, performance, and a cohesive user experience through Chakra UI's theming and dark mode support.
+**Game-info** is a a dynamic and visually appealing game library built using React, TypeScript, and Vite.
+It showcases modern development practices with a modular architecture, reusable components, and custom hooks for efficient data fetching.
+The app integrates seamlessly with the RAWG game database and emphasizes performance, maintainability, and a cohesive user experience through Chakra UI, including full dark mode support.

 ### 🌟 Why game-info?

-This project empowers developers to craft engaging, data-rich gaming platforms with ease.
-The core features include:
+This project empowers developers to build engaging, data-rich gaming platforms effortlessly.
+Key features include:

 - 🧩 **Modular Components:** Reusable UI elements that promote consistency and rapid development
 - ⚡ **Fast Development Setup:** React + TypeScript + Vite for optimized build times and hot module replacement